louismerlin/ping-pong/02-draw/README.md

 `ruby server.rb`

-All you have to do now is to open the *index.html* file with you favorite web browser !
+All you have to do now is to open the *index.html* file with you favorite web browser.
+Try opening multiple windows of the *index.html* and draw on any of them !